Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Watch sleep tracking: Everything you need to know

-The Samsung Galaxy Watch 5 and Galaxy Watch 4 are adept smartwatches and reliable health and fitness trackers.
-Beyond tracking health metrics and exercises, the duo can also keep tabs on your sleep.
+Samsung smartwatches are among the best smartwatches and fitness trackers around.
+Beyond tracking health metrics and exercises, the devices can also monitor your sleep.
 This includes the quality and length of your shuteye and the factors contributing to a good or bad night’s sleep.
 Read on to learn more about mastering the Galaxy Watch sleep tracking experience.

 How does the Galaxy Watch track sleep?

-Most smartwatches use a combination of sensors to detect when the wearer drifts off to sleep, and the Galaxy Watch is no exception.
+Most smartwatches use a combination of sensors to detect when the wearer drifts off to sleep, and the Galaxy Watch 6, Galaxy Watch 5, and Galaxy Watch 4 is no exception.
 It uses the onboard accelerometer to detect movement and mates this with user data acquired from its sensor array.

-It should be said that no smartwatch or fitness tracker is truly accurate, so you should never use sleep data for self-diagnosis.
+It should be said that no fitness tracker is truly accurate, so you should never use sleep data for self-diagnosis.
 Instead, the data helps spot trends and highlight potential problems.

-Samsung Galaxy Watch models track a host of facets during sleep.
+The best Samsung smartwatches track a host of facets during sleep.
 This data is collated and displayed in Samsung Health on your phone and the Galaxy Watch.
 The chief features are listed below.

 Sleep data can get pretty complicated.
 The more graphs and charts you look at, the more overwhelming it can be to figure out what contributed to a good or a bad night’s sleep.
 That’s where the sleep score comes in.
-Samsung gives every applicable night’s sleep a score between 1 and 100, considering several factors.
+Considering several factors, Samsung gives every applicable night’s sleep a score between 1 and 100.
 The higher the sleep score, the better the sleep.

 Five factors are considered when formulating the sleep score: